Frequently Asked Questions

 Installation & Setup

 Four main use cases: (a) Audit any MCP skill before installing -- say "audit this skill" to your AI agent, or run panguard audit skill directly.
-Skill Auditor checks it against ATR rules and the community whitelist. (b) Scan your system -- panguard scan runs ATR rules across your AI agent environment. (c) Start 24/7 guard -- panguard guard start launches the daemon.
+Skill Auditor checks it against ATR rules and the community whitelist. (b) Scan your system -- panguard scan runs ATR rules across your AI agent environment. (c) Start continuous guard -- panguard guard start launches the daemon.
 Continuous monitoring with sub-millisecond rule evaluation. (d) Your AI agent becomes security-aware -- after setup, your AI agent can scan, audit, and check threats through natural conversation.
 It calls Panguard tools as MCP skills.
-Compliance Report and Honeypot Trap are coming soon.
+Compliance Report and Honeypot Trap are included.

 Still have questions?